JarrodMalkovic/auction-website/README.md

 - [Emotion](https://emotion.sh/) - CSS-in-JS library designed for high performance style composition
 - [Formik](https://formik.org/) - React framework for building forms
 - [Yup](https://github.com/jquense/yup) - A form validation library

+## 📙 About this Project

+This project is a rewrite of a previous monolithic auction website I wrote.
+The repository for my monolithic auction website can be found [here.](https://github.com/jarrodmalkovic/auction-website-monolith) The purpose of this rewrite was to gain experience utilizing a microservices architecture after completing [Stephen Griders course on Microservices](https://www.udemy.com/course/microservices-with-node-js-and-react/).

 ## 🚀 Local Development